 Automation rules can be a great way to help expedite your workflow.
 In the automation process, automation rules are the last to be applied when orders import.
-However, as your automation rules become more complex, you may notice that they aren't applying to your orders.
-This article will discuss some common causes for automation rules not properly applying.
+However, as your automation rules become more complex, you may notice that they aren't applying to some of your orders.
+This article will discuss some common causes for automation rules not applying as expected.

 - Multi-Item Orders

 Automation rules run based on order-level criteria.
-So, if you have a multi-item order, the item-level details like SKU and Item Name will not be able to be used as a criteria or filter for the automation rule.
-Instead, you'll need to make the criteria for this rule be order-level by tagging the product.
+So, if you have an order with multiple different products, the item-level details like SKU and Item Name won't be used as a criteria or filter for the automation rule.
+Instead, you'll need to tag the product to make the criteria for this rule order-level.

 - Adjust the Order Weight vs Set the Total Order Weight